clnhs/pdftablestest/README.md

 Also see https://nanonets.com/blog/ocr-with-tesseract/

-## How to use:
+## How to use
+Note: you can simply preview the notebook in GitHub by clicking on the "pdftablestest.ipynb" file.

+### Create a new conda environment
-Ideally, create a new environment using the "environment.yaml" file.
+Create a new environment using the "environment.yaml" file.

 Open a terminal inside the project folder, then use the following command:
 `conda env create -f environment.yml`.

-This will create a new environment in which to run this project so it doesn't touch other environments/projects you already have on your computer.
-It will also automatically install the required packages.
+   - This will create a new environment in which to run this project so it doesn't touch other environments/projects you already have on your computer.
+   - The required packages will be automatically installed in this environment.

+### Run the notebook with jupyter lab
+Note: Use the aforementioned conda environment — create it first if needed.

-If you need to activate said environment, use the following command: `conda activate pdftablestest` (it's a very original name, I know).
+1. Activate the new environment, use the following command: `conda activate pdftablestest` (it's a very original name, I know).
+2. Run `jupyter lab`.
+3. Navigate to project folder, then open the "pdftablestest.ipynb" file.
+4. Run all cells.

-## Using with VS Code
+### Using with VS Code
+Note: Use the aforementioned conda environment — create it first if needed.

 1. Open the project folder in VS Code.
 2. Make sure to select the proper python interpreter
     - Open the command palette (<kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd>) then type "python select interpreter".
-    - Select the one that says something like `'pdftablestest':conda`.
+    - Select the one that says something like `'pdftablestest': conda`.
 3. Open the "pdftablestest.ipynb" file.
 4. You might need to tell it to trust the file before it opens it.
 5. Click the "Run all cells" button (looks like the "forward" button on a remote control).